ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Clearly communicate a 90 day plan
 - Proactively engage with your new boss to shape the game so that you have a fighting chance of achieving desired goals
 - Establish realistic expectations
-- Establishing a relationship with your boss dos an don’ts, page 90-93
+- Establishing a relationship with your boss dos an don'ts, page 90-93
-- Don’t run down your checklist with your boss, have at most 3 things
+- Don't run down your checklist with your boss, have at most 3 things
 - Do clarify expectations early and often
 - Figure out what your boss cares about most?
 - What are three things that are important to you?
 - Planning for 5 conversations (page 93)
 - Under promise and over deliver
 - "What exactly do I need from my boss?"
-- Determine your boss’s working style (page 104)
+- Determine your boss's working style (page 104)
 - Scope out the decision making box (104)
 - After 90 days, discuss how I am doing
 - 90 day plan creation guide on page 109